 Packaging engineers face the daily challenge of developing environmentally responsible packaging while at the same time controlling costs.
 When Lexington, KY-based Lexmark Intl. developed a new model of ink-jet printer, the company’s challenge was to find a packaging solution that would pass drop tests, be environmentally sound, and take up considerably less space in order to reduce both shipping and storage costs.

 “[We] needed an inexpensive package that would provide adequate protection from the shock and vibration exposures typically found in small-parcel shipping,” says Dennis Traynor, advisory packaging engineer at Lexmark.
 “The packs had to be easy for packers to use and have the ability to nest and stack efficiently.
 On top of that, we faced the difficulty of protecting a relatively heavy printer within the confines of a small box, [so we needed] multiple prototypes in order to do numerous drop test sequences.”
-Fortunately for Lexmark, Molded Fiber was able to address the entire list of requirements, using Lexmark’s packaging material of choice: fiber.
+Fortunately for Lexmark, MFT was able to address the entire list of requirements, using Lexmark’s packaging material of choice: fiber

 Using the prototype cushions, drop tests indicated that molded fiber would indeed hold up to the rigors of small-parcel shipping.
 The cushions were able to pass drop tests with a cushion envelope of no more than 1.”
 That figure was important because the size of the box being used to package the printer did not allow for much protective packaging inside.
 Lexmark could have chosen to pack its printer in a larger box, with more room for protective packaging in between, but that would have resulted in higher shipping costs to cover the larger box size.
 Therefore, the cushions had to be thin, but also highly shock-absorbent.

-Once Lexmark was satisfied that the fiber cushions would perform well in the limited space allowed, it purchased the production tool from Molded Fiber.
+Once Lexmark was satisfied that the fiber cushions would perform well in the limited space allowed, it purchased the production tool from MFT.
 During packing, cushions are placed manually on each end of the plastic-bagged ink-jet printers.
 Additional parts, such as ink cartridges, are manually placed into specially molded areas of the fiber cushions.

 Lexmark also learned that fiber is cost competitive against EPS and saves significantly in terms of storage and shipping costs.
-In Lexmark’s case, the fiber parts nest and stack up 70% more efficiently than EPS.
+In Lexmark’s case, the fiber parts nest and stack up to 70% more efficiently than EPS.
 Because molded fiber is made from 100% recycled newspapers, it’s viewed as being environmentally friendly.
 That yields a reduction in disposal costs in Europe and other areas of the world where packaging is regulated by various environmental packaging directives.
 “Manufacturers in Europe are required to take back the packaging they use or contract with an agency to recover it for them,” explains Traynor.
 “Fees are assessed based on material type and weight.”

-Traynor indicates that Lexmark is very satisfied with the way Molded Fiber handled his company’s packaging challenge, allowing Lexmark to take the fiber cushions for a test run before committing to long-term production.
+Traynor indicates that Lexmark is very satisfied with the way MFT handled his company’s packaging challenge, allowing Lexmark to take the fiber cushions for a test run before committing to long-term production.
 “The design was successful on its first repetition,” Traynor says, “and Lexmark was extremely pleased to be able to use fiber on this project.”